halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 ## GST Calculation

-On the Pay Transaction Type setup card on the Parameters Tab, there is a **GST applicable** box that should be ticked for every code that should have GST applied.
+On the **Parameters** FastTab on the **Pay Transaction Type** card, there is a **GST applicable** box that should be ticked for every code that should have GST applied.
 For wages type code, GST would apply, whereas for a reimbursement type code, GST may not apply.

 To access the Pay Transaction Types task go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*